Malvineous/makita-xgt-serial/README.md

 Presumably it is a high/low voltage to indicate either of these states, however further investigation is needed.

+u/Tool_Scientist recorded a whole charge cycle and found a relationship between the charging current and the voltage on this pin:

+    Ichg = 28.9 - 7.7 * Vcs

 ## Electrical Protocol

 The communication protocol is based on the UART standard, operating at